folio-org/stripes-components/lib/FilterGroups/readme.md

 several different contexts to drive different but related pieces of code.

+In order to make it easy to use without needing to make a lot of decisions, this library is opinionated about state representation, both within the React component that uses it an in the user-interface URL.

+XXX Some thought is still required regarding whether it could usefully be more or less opinionated than it presently is.

 ### Filter configuration

 The filter configuration is an array containing an ordered list of